cytycoone/TriplemailsBot/replit.md

 # TempMail Telegram Bot

 ## Overview
-This is a Telegram bot that generates temporary email addresses using the Mail.tm API.
-Users can generate random temporary emails, check for new messages, and view message contents with attachments directly through Telegram.
-The bot supports multiple concurrent users with isolated mailbox sessions.
+This is a Telegram bot that generates temporary email addresses using two different services: Mail.tm and 1secMail.
+Users can choose between fast generation (1secMail) or secure password-protected emails (Mail.tm).
+The bot supports multiple concurrent users with isolated mailbox sessions and can save/reuse emails across both services.

 ## Project Type
 Telegram Bot (Python/Pyrogram)